Skip to content

 HTTP Proxy No Only proxies TCP-based HTTP/HTTPS

-HTTPS Proxy (CONNECT) No CONNECT method only establishes TCP tunnel
+HTTPS Proxy (CONNECT) No CONNECT method only establishes TCP tunnels

 SOCKS4 No TCP-only protocol